Brioche Loaf Bread

 Assemble and Bake

 - Take the dough out of the fridge.
-Divide it into 2 equal portions, Divide each portion into 8 portions, giving you a total of 16 portions.
+Let it rest for about 5 minutes.
+Divide it into 12 equal portions.
 Grease two 9×5 inch loaf pans.
 Shape each of the dough portions into a smooth ball.
-Arrange 8 balls in each loaf pan, 2 balls side by side, for a total of four rows in each pan.
-Brush the balls with beaten egg and cover loosely with a clean kitchen towel.
+Arrange 6 balls in each loaf pan, 2 balls side by side, for a total of three rows in each pan.
+Space them out evenly to allow for their rising.
+Cover loosely with a clean kitchen towel.
 Let the dough rise for 2 hours at room temperature.
+The dough balls will be touching each other at this point, They are soft and puffy.
+Meanwhile, beat the egg with one tablespoon of milk to make the egg wash.

-- Preheat oven to 350 F. Brush the tops of the dough lightly with egg wash once more and bake at 350 F for 35-45 minutes.
-Cover the pans loosely with foil during the last ten minutes to avoid over-browning.
-The pastry is done once a thermometer inserted into the crumbs reads 200 F.
+- Preheat oven to 350 F. Brush the tops of the dough lightly with egg wash.
+Bake at 350 F for 35-40 minutes or until nicely golden.
+Cover the pans loosely with foil during the last ten minutes to avoid over-browning, as needed.

 Notes

-- If you only want to make one loaf, you can freeze one half portion of the brioche dough for up to a month, wrapped well in plastic then in foil.
+- Freezing unbaked shape dough.
+If you only want to make one loaf, you can freeze one half portion of the brioche dough for up to a month, wrapped well in plastic then in foil.

 I came across your website when the quarantine started and I am so glad I did!
 Your milk rolls were the first bread recipe I tried of yours and everyone loved them.
 I tested three different brioche recipes, NY Times, a well known bakery from Europe and yours were the winner.
 Thank you so much for sharing your gifts with the world ♥️